Quirky Karaja Square - 3'9" x 4'0"

 OVERVIEW:

-While this piece may be overlooked by some, the unusual design aspects, good condition, special size and age are truly things that should satisfy even the snobbiest rug connoisseurs.
+While this piece may be overlooked by some, the unusual design aspects, good condition, special size and genuine oddity are things that should satisfy even the snobbiest rug connoisseurs.

 CONDITION: